adityas129/blog/content/about.md

 description = "about"
 +++

-Hi - I’m Adi.
-I am currently building and exploring in interfaces, financial infrastructure, AGI and consumer social.
+I'm building and exploring in interfaces, financial infrastructure, AGI and consumer social.
+I owe much of my fun to my friends and UWaterloo.
+I am extremely excited about building important things that make the world better for everybody.

 &nbsp;

-Previously, I worked at Affirm - helping move frankly absurd amounts of money from one place to another.
-I went to school to study computer engineering at UWaterloo and learnt how to move bits and bytes to do things there.
-In the past, I’ve started (failed once, somewhat worked out another time) my own company, worked as a founding engineer at a super early-staged startup where I got the chance to build, grow and manage a team,  worked in software (frontend, backend, data, infra, ml) at a bunch of different places (5 fulltime internships to be exact) and got stuck at an airport in Germany for three days after losing my passport.
+Previously I:

+- Worked at Affirm, helping move frankly absurd amounts of money from one place to another on the Disbursements team
+- Studied computer engineering at UWaterloo, learning how to move bits and bytes to do things
+    - Fun things I did during my time there included: starting and growing Socratica, going to many (and sometimes winning) hackathons, building self-driving (Watonomous) + solar car (Midnight Sun) software, trading + data science competitions, and eating a lot of Lazeez + Shinwa.
+- Worked as employee #1 and led all things Engineering at Pareto, building and managing a team of 6
+- Built software across the stack (frontend, backend, data, infra, ml) at five different companies and labs
+- Started multiple companies (failed once, somewhat worked out another time)
+- Developed drugs for heart attacks
+- Worked on many many many projects spanning ML, Hardware (RISCV/Processor Design), and Software
+- Got stuck at an airport in Germany for three days after losing my passport

 &nbsp;

-I am intensely curious about the world around me and want to make it better for everybody.
-I care to be an individual who builds important things even at the face of sweeping adversity with a resolve.

-&nbsp;

-For fun, I enjoy walking with people and learning about different life stories, playing and sometimes watching badminton and basketball, and trying to get better at chess.
+For fun, I enjoy reading, running, and traveling.

 &nbsp;